tanfwong/dsp_notes/_sources/ch4/stft.md

   For the Kaiser window, $I_0(\cdot)$ is the zeroth-order modified
-      Bessel function of the first kind and $\beta \geq 0$ is a parameter to control the shape of the window and the prominence of the sidelobes in the window's FT.
+      Bessel function of the first kind and $\beta \geq 0$ is a parameter to control the shape of the window and the prominence of the sidelobes in the window's DTFT.
 When $\beta=0$, the Kaiser window reduces to the rectangular window.

 * The length $L$ of the window signal determines the time resolution.
 A larger $L$ gives poorer time but finer frequency resolution.
-The choice of the window signal is often based on a tradeoff between a smaller $\sigma_{\omega}$ and the prominence of the sidelobes in the window's FT for a chosen value of $L$.
+The choice of the window signal is often based on a tradeoff between a smaller $\sigma_{\omega}$ and the prominence of the sidelobes in the window's DTFT for a chosen value of $L$.